game-dev-pa/tower-defence/README.md

 ## 🙋‍♂️ Why This Repo Matters

 This project is a great snapshot of how I approach **problem-solving under time constraints** with a strong emphasis on **code clarity, system thinking, and scalability**.
-Whether you're a recruiter, hiring manager, or fellow developer — I hope you enjoy exploring the code as much as I enjoyed building it.
+Whether you're a recruiter, hiring manager, or fellow developer, I hope you enjoy exploring the code as much as I enjoyed building it.

 ## 🧠 Contact